 Using a silent cinematic visual language, Golem balances on the thin line between man and matter, reason and fear.
 Face to face with a figure that looks a lot like man, but is at the same time radically different, a mirror is held up.
 He sees monsters being born in things, in the other, in himself.

-From his generation, Ryckewaert is one of the most intelligent and theatrical talented makers, ready for the really big stage. – Wouter Hillaert, De Standaard
+‘A magnetizing universe, a hypnotic tunnel.
+Ryckewaert is one of the most intelligent and theatrically skilled directors of his generation, ready for the big stage.’ – De Standaard

 09.12.2016 – 10.12.2016, De Singel, Antwerpen – PREMIERE